-In the course settings page (for teachers) it is possible to set the weights for how hand-in scores and feedback scores are combined:
+On the Class settings page scroll down to the Combined score setting box.
+Here it is possible to set the weights for how submission scores and feedback scores are combined.
+The default setting is to allocate 50% weight to hand-ins and 50% weight to feedback:

-In addition to setting weights on the hand-in score and the feedback score, a teacher can also set weights on the individual assignments (also in the course settings):
+In addition to setting weights on the submission score and the feedback score, a teacher can also set weights on the individual assignments (also on the class settings page):

 By default all assignments count equal (each has a weight of 1.0).